ENG 259 : Native American Novels

-Students will read widely different novels by award-winning writers who touch on common themes and concerns of Native American experience, while simultaneously suggesting the diversity of that experience.
-These Blackfeet, Cherokee, Cheyenne, Chickasaw, Chippewa, Creek, Gros Ventre, Kiowa, Modoc, and Pueblo writers take control of their own image-making as they explore Native American experiences from before the European invasion to the present.
-Writers include Michael Dorris, Louise Erdrich, N. Scott Momaday, Leslie Marmon Silko, Gerald Vizenor, James Welch, and others.
+Students will explore common themes and concerns of the Native American experience, while simultaneously learning the diversity of that experience.
+We will read novels, autobiographies, speeches, essays, poems, memoirs, or plays by and about celebrated Native Americans.
+Of the 574 recognized tribes in what is now the United States, this course will introduce students to only a fraction, such as Blackfeet, Cherokee, Cheyenne, Chickasaw, Chippewa, Creek, Diné, Gros Ventre, Kiowa, and Modoc, as we critically analyze the historical, cultural, and social dimensions of Native American oral and literary traditions from before the European invasion to the present.
+We may cover core themes of decoloniality, environmentalism, activism, among others.
+Writers may include Louise Erdrich, Leslie Marmon Silko, Gerald Vizenor, James Welch, Joy Harjo, Sherman Alexie, Dina Gilio-Whittaker, Robin Wall Kimmerer, and Tommy Orange.
 Prerequisite: ENG 102 or permission of instructor.
 Three class hours a week.
 Gen. Ed.
 Competencies Met: Human Expression and Multicultural and Social Perspectives.

 Overview